NBAlexis/SkyrmionGPUSimulation/README.md

 Build it using Mono other than IL2CPP because of UnityStandaloneFileBrowser

 Shuold work with platform other than Windows.
+For windows, need DX11.